Veteran Gary Bowman was at risk of homelessness, but with our help he’s now got his own flat.

 “I was depressed, it was always on the back of my mind because I was worrying if my mum got a place and then I’d have to move out and I didn’t have any family that could help out.”

-Gary’s uncle suggested that he get in touch with the Legion, as they could help.
-So Gary gave us a call, and we were able to refer him on to Plymouth Access To Housing (PATH).
-They’re specialists in housing and homelessness in Plymouth, so they were able to ensure that Gary didn’t fall through the cracks in the system.
+After getting in contact we were able to refer him on to Plymouth Access To Housing (PATH), a local organisation specialising in housing and homelessness in Plymouth who ensured that Gary didn’t fall through the cracks.

-“That’s when I got in touch with the Legion, and I’ve not looked back.
-All in all, it’s been about six months since I got in touch to getting a property, so it’s been quick.
+“That’s when I got in touch with RBL, and I’ve not looked back.
+All in all, it’s been about six months since I got in touch to getting a property, so it’s been quick," added Gary.